2.3.J. Establishing, Monitoring and Applying Proportionality of Contributions

 1. Establishing, Monitoring or Changing the Proportionality of Contributions

-The allocation of an MCL faculty member’s time is determined by the strategic and programmatic needs of the department and School.
+The allocation of an UML faculty member’s time is determined by the strategic and programmatic needs of the department and School.
 The approximate proportionality of contributions is initially determined at the time of appointment and is generally confirmed in the faculty member’s offer letter.
-MCL Assistant Professors, Associate Professors and Professors with a fixed term of appointment should discuss the proportionality of their contributions at annual counseling meetings with their department chair (or designate); this proportionality should be recorded on the annual counseling meeting form.
+UML Assistant Professors, Associate Professors and Professors with a fixed term of appointment should discuss the proportionality of their contributions at annual counseling meetings with their department chair (or designate); this proportionality should be recorded on the annual counseling meeting form.
 In consultation with and with approval by the department chair (or designate), a faculty member’s proportionality of contributions may change; such changes should be included in written documentation summarizing the counseling meeting.

 2. Documenting Proportionality of Contributions for the Review Process

-Evaluation for reappointment and promotion should take into account the approximate proportionality of contributions in each year of the MCL faculty member’s term.
+Evaluation for reappointment and promotion should take into account the approximate proportionality of contributions in each year of the UML faculty member’s term.
 This information should be incorporated by the department into the reappointment or promotion “long form” so that evaluating bodies at the departmental, School and University levels are cognizant of the proportionality of contributions and may give appropriate weight to each area during the review process.

 3. Clinical Care Proportionality